arnt/regext-epp-variants/draft-galvin-regext-epp-variants.md

 because it can be impractically large.
 At the time of writing, a domain is registered whose variant set would contain 10¹⁵ variants.

-Primary domain: The chronologically first domain in a variant group.
-While the variant relationship is symmetric, its disposition value is not.
-It can either be blocked or allocatable.
-The primary domain name therefore partitions the variant group into allocatable variants and blocked variants.
-In case of variant TLDs, there can be a primary domain per TLD.

-Variant domain: A domain in a variant group which is not a primary domain.

-Allocated variant: A domain that has been created in the registry, and which is tied to an existing primary domain.

-Allocatable variant: A domain that has not been allocated but is allocatable (according to the LGR), and which is conceptually tied to an existing primary domain.

-Activated variant: An allocated domain that is in the DNS.

 __TODO__: Do we need to differentiate between allocated and activated?

-Does it make any difference, whether a variant has DNS name servers or not?
+__TODO__: Does it make any difference, whether a variant has DNS name servers or not?

-Exempted domain: A preexisting domain that exists as a stand-alone domain, but would be part of a variant group if it were allocated now.
-Exempted domains may exist with any registrant at any registrar.
-The exemption stops as soon as at most 1 allocated domain remains within a variant group.

-Blocked domain: A domain that cannot be allocated due to its disposition value in relation to the primary domain name.

 # EPP Commands